agilecustoms/release/docs/features/dev-release.md

 **prerelease** is an industry standard, though some tools use different terms like "prerelease" (GitHub), distribution tags (npm), suffix "-SNAPSHOT" (maven), suffixes "-beta", "rc" (Gradle, NuGet, PyPI, pip).
-Idea: release a version widely available for testing and potential to become the next major release
+Idea: release a version widely available for testing and with potential to become the next major release

 **dev-release** is a way to overcome the inability to spin up the entire env locally.
-It allows to temporarily release a version (= branch name), so that now you can deploy it in sandbox or dev environment for testing or POC
+It allows you to temporarily release a version (= branch name), so that now you can deploy it in sandbox or dev environment for testing or POC

 The table below shows a comparison of different release types: